michaeledwards0/secure-ai-deployment-azure-/README.md

 1. **Design** a Zero Trust security architecture for AI workloads
 2. **Deploy** the environment with security controls baked in from day one
+3. **Govern** the environment through policy as code
-3. **Defend** the workload with layered detection and response
+4. **Defend** the workload with layered detection and response
-4. **Validate** the defenses through red team simulation
+5. **Validate** the defenses through red team simulation
+6. **Codify** the entire deployment as Infrastructure as Code for reproducibility

-This repository documents the full engagement — from policy through post-deployment attack validation — in the same format a real Cloud Security Engineer would use to hand off work to leadership and future engineers.
+This repository documents the full engagement — from policy authoring through post-deployment attack validation and IaC handoff — in the same format a real Cloud Security Engineer would use to hand off work to leadership and future engineers.

 ---